Meet Our Physical Therapists

 Christine, her husband, and her daughter moved to Colorado in 2010.
 She enjoys doing activities with her young daughter, yoga & exercise.

 Kristin received her Doctorate in Physical Therapy from Regis University in 2015 and is passionate about pediatric physical therapy.
 Kristin has worked in a variety of pediatric settings including early intervention, NICU, outpatient, and sports physical therapy.
 During her time at Regis University Kristin traveled to Peru for a global health immersion where she gained invaluable experience working with children with disabilities in their homes.
 This experience helped Kristin realize her passion for global health as well as gain an appreciation for the outcomes that can be achieved with physical therapy and other medical interventions for kids with disabilities.
 Kristin coaches gymnastics at Colorado Gymnastics Institute where she works with girls ages 10-18.
-In her free time, Kristin enjoys golfing, traveling, and spending time with her family.
+In her free time, Kristin enjoys golfing, traveling, and spending time with her husband and family

 In 1998, I received my undergraduate degree in Dietetics from Point Loma Nazarene University in San Diego, CA. I continued my education at Northern Arizona University where I received my doctorate of physical therapy in 2001.
 Over the next several years, I explored the field of physical therapy in a variety of settings before I discovered my passion in pediatrics, specifically in early intervention.